architolk/Linked-Data-Theatre/docs/Read-Write-API.md

 1. Assertions: validations should be possible agains PUT, POST and DELETE operations.
 If an assertion fails, a 409 Conflict http error should be returned;
 2. Post-operations: it should be possible to perform some SPARQL update queries after the data is added.
 3. Translations: not only RDF serializations should be possible to PUT or POST, but also other known formats.
 A specific translator per format should exist to translate the data to RDF.
+4. Content negotiation to non-RDF serializations should be possible for GET operations.
+A specific transformation per format should exist to translate the data to a non-RDF serialization.
-4. Versioning and metadata: it should be possible that data is inserted according to a know versioning-pattern.
+5. Versioning and metadata: it should be possible that data is inserted according to a know versioning-pattern.
+6. Parameters: it should be possible to send extra parameters whenever data is uploaded (as part of a POST form or as URI-parameters).

 ### 1. Non-information resources
 Non-information resources should be identified using a `id`-URI or a `#`-URI.